shiwaforce/postcss-high-contrast/README.md

 	appendHighContrastCss();
 }
 ```
-Tip: use cookeis to remember turned on high contrast css on different sessions and pages.
+Tip: use cookies to remember turned on high contrast css on different sessions and pages.